vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 ### Flash with ESPHome

-Connect the ESP via USB with the computer.
+Connect the ESP via USB to the computer.

 There are a lot of ways to flash the config file with ESPHome to the board.\
 Read [here](esphome_flashing) how to upload it.